 The Lehigh River and Canal Bridges are two examples of bridges where this type of fatigue problem has been documented.
-The twin bridges are built-up riveted construction, erected in 1953.
+The twin bridges are of built-up riveted construction, and were erected in 1953.
 In 1972, Pennsylvania DOT inspectors discovered fatigue cracks in the tie plates initiating at tack welds that had been used during fabrication to temporarily hold the tie plate to the bracket and floorbeam flanges.
-Figure 6.28 shows one of the fatigue cracks in the tie plate with a strain gage installed for field monitoring purposes.
-Daniels and Fisher (1974) conducted research looking at different tie plate thicknesses, widths, as well as releasing the tie plate from the main girder for these two bridges.
+Figure 5-28 shows one of the fatigue cracks in the tie plate with a strain gauge installed for field monitoring purposes.
+Daniels & Fisher (1974) conducted research looking at different tie plate thicknesses and widths, as well as releasing the tie plate from the main girder for these two bridges.
 They concluded the following:

-• Stress ranges in the tie plate when bolted to the main girder, under normal traffic, were large enough to result in fatigue crack growth from bolt holes.

-- Releasing (unbolting or removing rivets) the tie plates from the main girders resulted in a substantial decrease in the in-plane bending stress of the tie plate (about a 30 percent decrease). - The decrease in bending stress was further reduced by replacing the 10 inch wide tie plate with a 6 inch wide plate (about an additional 50 percent decrease) of equal thickness. - Variations in the plate thickness did not significantly alter the stress range.
-Approximately the same stress was observed for a 1/2 inch thick plate and a 1 inch thick plate of common widths, confirming the fact that the secondary stresses in the tie plate are a result of displacement. - Releasing the tie plate from the main girder increased the relative displacement slightly, which increased the out-of-plane bending stress in the bracket web plate by 4 ksi, a value which would result in no fatigue damage in the bracket on these two bridges.
+- Stress ranges in the tie plate when bolted to the main girder, under normal traffic, were large enough to result in fatigue crack growth from the bolt holes. - Releasing (unbolting or removing rivets) the tie plates from the main girders resulted in a substantial decrease in the in-plane bending stress of the tie plate (about a 30 percent decrease). - The decrease in bending stress was further reduced by replacing the 10-inch-wide tie plate with a 6-inchwide plate of equal thickness (about an additional 50 percent decrease). - Variations in the plate thickness did not significantly alter the stress range.
+Approximately the same stress was observed for a $\frac{1}{2}$ -inch-thick plate and a 1-inch-thick plate of common widths, confirming the fact that the secondary stresses in the tie plate are a result of displacement. - Releasing the tie plate from the main girder increased the relative displacement slightly, which increased the out-of-plane bending stress in the bracket web plate by 4 ksi, a value which would result in no fatigue damage in the bracket on these two bridges.